 4. The organizers will not be held responsible for any damage or injury, however caused, to any person attending the course, nor for the loss of any property.

 5. The organizers reserve the right to retain all or part of the course fees in the event of the applicant’s withdrawal.
-Withdrawal within a month of the camp starting date will not be reimbursed.
+Withdrawal within 6 weeks of the camp starting date will not be reimbursed.

 6. The organizers reserve the right to change the teachers or artists in the event of illness or any other unavoidable causes.